Recession foreclosures disappearing from credit reports

 It’s been seven years since foreclosure filings peaked amid the worst of the Great Recession.
 During the second quarter of 2009, the black mark of foreclosure was added to the credit reports of approximately 566,000 homeowners, according to figures published by the Federal Reserve Bank of New York.

-Just 62.9 percent of households owned their homes in the spring of 2016 compared with a high of 69.2 percent in the second and fourth quarters of 2004.
+Just 63.5 percent of households owned their homes in the fall of 2016.
+That’s up slightly from the all-time low set in the spring of 2016, when homeownership fell to 62.9 percent.
+Compared that to a high of 69.2 percent in the second and fourth quarters of 2004.
 For 18- to 35-year-olds, the homeownership rate falls to 34 percent., which is exacerbated by the vast numbers of younger consumers who remain financially strapped after the Great Recession due to overwhelming student debt loads.
-The average student who graduated in 2014 owed more than $28,000 according to U.S. News and World Report -- and a higher-than-average unemployment rate, which for 18-29-year-olds was 12.8 percent, compared with 4.9 percent for the population as a whole, according to the Bureau of Labor Statistics.

 Many experts believe these figures are about to rebound for consumers of all ages, between disappearing foreclosures and historically low interest rates, and as more of these “boomerang buyers” re-enter the market.